tommasorigon/LSBP/Tutorial/tutorial.md

 upper_VB    <- apply(pred_VB,c(2,3),function(x) quantile(x,0.975))
 ```

-The construction of the graph of the paper is as follows
+The construction of Figure 4 of the paper proceeds as follows

 ```r
 # Construction of the data_frame - Notice that the values are reconducted to the original scale.